-A methodology for defining gathering charges has not been developed but may be developed in a separate effort at a later date.
-In order to accommodate this, the supply arc indices in the variable ARC FIXTARn,a have been reserved for this information (currently set to 0).
+A methodology for defining gathering charges has not been developed but may be developed in a separate effort at a later date. $^{68}$ In order to accommodate this, the supply arc indices in the variable ARC\FIXTARn,a have been reserved for this information (currently set to 0).
+Since the historical wellhead price represents a first-purchase price, the cost of gathering is frequently already included and no further charge should be added.